lly00412/SceneSplat/README.md

 The pipeline supports adding multiple data for evaluation.
 For example, the config for joint training [here](configs/concat_dataset/lang-pretrain-concat-scan-ppv2-matt-mcmc-wo-normal-contrastive.py) adds three datasets for evaluation.
 When adding multiple data, please set the corresponding `class_names`, `text_embeddings` and `excluded_classes` for each dataset.

+### Testing

-**Testing.** The training config is set to run the testing process automatically after training with the `PreciseEvaluator` hook, which calls the tester.
+The training config is set to run the testing process automatically after training with the `PreciseEvaluator` hook, which calls the tester.
 Different from the training evaluation, where grid sampling is applied, the testing process will split the 3DGS scene into chunks and ensure coverage of all input Gaussians. `ZeroShotSemSegTester` is used here, and it has similar parameters as the evaluator.

 ```python
 verbose=True,